kennycason/cellular-automata-pokemon-types/README.md

 </table>

-## #3 Full CA Simulation using the Pokemon Gen 1 Types.
+## #3 Full CA Simulation using the Pokemon Gen 1 Types

 This CA is a direct Type vs type simulation.
 It ignores all other variables, Such as: